Redshift

 Best Practices

-ANALYZE COMPRESSIONto get encoding recommendations - Choose encoding based on data characteristics
+ANALYZE COMPRESSIONto validate encoding choices - Choose encoding based on data characteristics and cardinality

 - Minimize column width